DanielMFernandes/CCNA_Course_Notes/Course_Notes/Intro_to_CLI.md

 ---

-When you first enter the CLI you will DEFAULT be in what is called 'User EXEC' mode.
+When you first enter the CLI you will be in what is called 'User EXEC' mode by DEFAULT.

 USER EXEC MODE: